 3 Ways to Choose Between Recessed Light Covers

-- What is your purpose for installing recessed lights?
+What is your purpose for installing recessed lights?
 If your goal is light layering, you may want to choose more subtle trims so the light from your cans will blend really well with your other fixtures.
-If recessed lights are going to be the primary light source in a room, you’ll probably want several spaced strategically to optimize the shape of the room.
-Check out our blog post on how to lay out recessed lights in 4 easy steps.
-We also have a handy dandy infographic for the more visually inclined!
+If recessed lights are going to be the primary light source in a room, you will probably want several spaced strategically to optimize the shape of the room.

 How To Install Recessed Lighting Trims

 There are a lot of different kinds of recessed lighting trims, but trims typically attach to the recessed housing via coil springs or torsion springs.

 Coil springs look like miniature trampoline springs, complete with little hooks on the ends.
 There are usually two springs, and you affix them to the socket plate by inserting the little hooks into grooves or holes in the socket plate or on the sides of the housing.
 The location of the grooves varies by manufacturer, so make sure to check the installation guide that came with the trim.

 Torsion springs look like wide-angled wire "Vs" with bent ends.
 They also come in pairs.
 To install a trim with torsion springs, pinch the two sides of each spring together in each hand and insert into the corresponding holes in the socket plate or housing.
 Once the bent part of the springs is above the tab, you can release and simply push the trim into place.

 Some trims require additional steps for installation - for example, an adjustable eyeball trim needs to be connected to the bulb socket before the trim's springs can be attached.
 Follow instructions provided with your individual trim for best results.